gutiluis/sqlalchemy/README.md

 # sqlalchemy
-for ORM purposes. use sessionmakes.
+for ORM purposes. use sessionmaker.